Motco Purchases 2,008 Shares of The PNC Financial Services Group, Inc. (NYSE:PNC)

-Motco grew its stake in shares of The PNC Financial Services Group, Inc. (NYSE:PNC – Free Report) by 5.6% during the third quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The fund owned 37,744 shares of the financial services provider’s stock after buying an additional 2,008 shares during the quarter.
+Motco boosted its position in The PNC Financial Services Group, Inc. (NYSE:PNC – Free Report) by 5.6% in the third quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 37,744 shares of the financial services provider’s stock after buying an additional 2,008 shares during the period.
 Motco’s holdings in The PNC Financial Services Group were worth $4,634,000 at the end of the most recent quarter.

-Other institutional investors and hedge funds have also recently modified their holdings of the company.
-MUFG Securities EMEA plc purchased a new stake in shares of The PNC Financial Services Group during the second quarter worth about $25,000.
-OFI Invest Asset Management purchased a new stake in shares of The PNC Financial Services Group during the third quarter worth about $25,000.
-DHJJ Financial Advisors Ltd. purchased a new stake in shares of The PNC Financial Services Group during the third quarter worth about $29,000.
-Tyler Stone Wealth Management purchased a new stake in shares of The PNC Financial Services Group during the second quarter worth about $29,000.
-Finally, Roffman Miller Associates Inc. PA purchased a new stake in shares of The PNC Financial Services Group during the second quarter worth about $30,000.
+A number of other hedge funds and other institutional investors have also recently added to or reduced their stakes in the stock.
+1832 Asset Management L.P. increased its holdings in The PNC Financial Services Group by 33.5% during the 1st quarter.
+1832 Asset Management L.P. now owns 267 shares of the financial services provider’s stock worth $49,000 after purchasing an additional 67 shares in the last quarter.
+Nilsine Partners LLC increased its holdings in The PNC Financial Services Group by 1.7% during the 2nd quarter.
+Nilsine Partners LLC now owns 4,701 shares of the financial services provider’s stock worth $592,000 after purchasing an additional 78 shares in the last quarter.
+KCM Investment Advisors LLC increased its holdings in The PNC Financial Services Group by 7.1% during the 1st quarter.
+KCM Investment Advisors LLC now owns 1,194 shares of the financial services provider’s stock worth $220,000 after purchasing an additional 79 shares in the last quarter.
+Bradley Foster & Sargent Inc. CT lifted its stake in The PNC Financial Services Group by 2.3% in the fourth quarter.
+Bradley Foster & Sargent Inc. CT now owns 3,645 shares of the financial services provider’s stock valued at $576,000 after purchasing an additional 82 shares during the last quarter.
+Finally, Holderness Investments Co. lifted its stake in The PNC Financial Services Group by 3.2% in the second quarter.
+Holderness Investments Co. now owns 2,830 shares of the financial services provider’s stock valued at $356,000 after purchasing an additional 87 shares during the last quarter.
 80.14% of the stock is owned by institutional investors.

-The firm also recently declared a quarterly dividend, which will be paid on Monday, February 5th.
+The business also recently disclosed a quarterly dividend, which will be paid on Monday, February 5th.
 Stockholders of record on Tuesday, January 16th will be paid a dividend of $1.55 per share.
-This represents a $6.20 annualized dividend and a dividend yield of 4.04%.
-The ex-dividend date is Friday, January 12th.
-The PNC Financial Services Group’s dividend payout ratio is presently 48.48%.
+The ex-dividend date of this dividend is Friday, January 12th.
+This represents a $6.20 dividend on an annualized basis and a dividend yield of 4.04%.
+The PNC Financial Services Group’s dividend payout ratio (DPR) is currently 48.48%.

 The PNC Financial Services Group, Inc operates as a diversified financial services company in the United States.
 It operates through three segments: Retail Banking, Corporate & Institutional Banking, and Asset Management Group segments.
 The company's Retail Banking segment offers checking, savings, and money market accounts, as well as certificates of deposit; residential mortgages, home equity loans and lines of credit, auto loans, credit cards, education loans, and personal and small business loans and lines of credit; and brokerage, insurance, and investment and cash management services.